top of page

 5. CBCT Machine Accessory Organization

-By focusing on these key installation considerations, your practice can maximize the potential and effectiveness of your CBCT system, creating an optimal environment for both patients and practitioners.
-For more information on CBCT, check out our free E-Book, "10 Questions to Ask Before Purchasing CBCT."
+By focusing on these key installation considerations, your practice can maximize the potential and effectiveness of your CBCT system.
+This will create an optimal environment for both patients and practitioners.
+Moreover, thorough planning contributes to the overall success of your installation.

 About Dental TI